Older Children Love Being Worn Too!

 I want to thank Baby Tula so much for sending me a Tula Toddler Carrier to review.
 Baby Tula has been so kind and has sponsored a giveaway in conjunction with this review.
 Click the link below to enter to win a Tula Toddler Carrier in Olive!

-Open to residents of US and Canada.
+Open to residents of the US and Canada.
 Must be 18 years or older to enter.
 Winner to be randomly selected on October 10, 2017

 Even though I received a free product in exchange for this review all opinions are my own.
 I am a parent myself and would never recommend a product I wouldn’t be comfortable using on or giving to my own child.
 If you are looking for a carrier that can be worn in water make sure you check out my Holiday Gift guide to learn more about Beachfront Baby Water Carriers.